donaldRwilliams/expected_network_replication/README.md

-# Learning to Live with Sampling Variability: Learning to Live with Sampling Variability: Expected Replicability in Partial Correlation Networks
+# Learning to Live with Sampling Variability: Expected Replicability in Partial Correlation Networks

 This repo contains R code to reproduce the simulations in Williams (2020).